oktadev/okta-blog/_source/_posts/2021-01-27-okta-ansible.md

 After testing the playbook on some hosts, you expand it to more servers.
 To do so, tweak the playbook.
 You can, for example, store the enrollment token in [Ansible's vault](https://docs.ansible.com/ansible/2.8/user_guide/vault.html), and also secure access to the Ansible controller with ASA using the same playbook. – i.e. update your `asa-playbook.yml`, changing the hosts to `local`, and then run the playbook pointing to local: `ansible-playbook  -c local -i localhost asa-playbook.yml --extra-vars "asa_enrollment_token=<local>"`.

 You can also turn on additional features in Okta ASA, such as setup sudo grants, time-based access, use of bastion hosts, and SSH session capture just to name a few.
-All these features reduce the load on your playbooks and allow provide consistent account configuration across multiple servers.
+All these features reduce the load on your playbooks and provide consistent account configuration across multiple servers.